 SHORT TITLE OF THE BILL Federal Competition and Consumer Protection Bill, 2018.
-An Act to repeal the Consumer Protection Act Cap.
-C25, Laws of the Federation of Nigeria, 2004, establish the Federal Competition and Consumer Protection SUMMARY OF THE CONTENTS OF THE BILL This Bill establishes the Federal Competition and Consumer Protection Commission and the Competition and Consumer Protection Tribunal for the promotion of competition in the DATE PASSED BY THE SENATE 5th December, 2018 DATE PASSED BY THE HOUSE OF REPRESENTATIVES 29th March, 2018 Commission and Competition and Consumer Protection Tribunal for the development and promotion of fair, efficient and competitive markets in the Nigerian economy to facilitate access by all citizens to safe products and secure the protection of rights for all consumers in Nigeria; and for related matters.
-Nigerian markets at all levels by eliminating monopolies, prohibiting abuse of a dominant market position and penalising other restrictive trade and business practices.
+LONG TITLE OF THE BILL An Act to repeal the Consumer Protection Act Cap.
+C25, Laws of the Federation of Nigeria, 2004, establish the Federal Competition and Consumer Protection Commission and Competition and Consumer Protection Tribunal for the development and promotion of fair, efficient and competitive markets in the Nigerian economy to facilitate access by all citizens to safe products and secure the protection of rights for all SUMMARYOFTHECONTENTS OF THE BILLThis Bill establishes the FederalCompetition and ConsumerProtection Commission and theCompetition and ConsumerProtection Tribunal for thepromotion of competition in theNigerian markets at all levels byeliminating monopolies,prohibiting abuse of a dominantmarket position and penalisingother restrictive trade and businesspractices.
+DATE PASSED BY THE SENATE 5th December, 2018 DATE PASSED BY THE HOUSE OF REPRESENTATIVES 29th March, 2018 consumers in Nigeria; and for related matters.